-Danielle is our Ambassador for the Blind and Visually Impaired Worldwide.
+Danielle is our Ambassador for the Blind and Visually Impaired Worldwide

-The visually impaired people is the largest group within the community of people with disabilities and yet many improvements have to be made.
+The visually impaired is the largest group within the community of people with disabilities and yet many improvements have to be made.
 The digital age has brought tremendous freedom and independence, as goes for accessibility online.
 Danielle will promote the importance of good lighting, braille products, and naturally assistance dogs for the blind, or guide dogs.

-Helma made it happen for assistance dogs to be recognised by law in the Netherlands for their owners, meaning that assistance dogs are not to be refused in any location.
+Helma made it happen for assistance dogs to be recognized by law in the Netherlands (2016) for their owners, meaning that assistance dogs are not to be refused in any location.
 The assistance dog of Helma was trained at the BultersMekke Foundation.

 Helma leads the way for assistance dogs

 Watch a video of Helma at the start of her national 2 weeks tour across the Netherlands creating awareness for assistance dogs.